How to Get the Best Price for Your Run Down Home

 Blog

-How to Get the Best Price for Your Run Down Home
+How to Get the Best Price for Your Run-Down Home

 Bill Buys Houses

-How to Get the Best Price for Your Run Down Home
+How to Get the Best Price for Your Run-Down Home

-When you’re trying to sell a home that needs a good deal of work, it can seem like every other home in the area is getting listedand sellingwith a higher market value.
-Unfortunately, fixing a home up to get it to that higher selling point often requires a sizable investment not only monetarily but also in terms of time and energy.
+With the new year comes new opportunities.
+If you’re trying to sell a home that needs a good deal of work, it can seem like every other home in the area is getting listed – and selling – with a higher market value.

-If you’re not a professional house flipper and your goal is to move on without a major renovation investment, Bill at Bill Buys Houses can help.
-Check out these tips for getting a better price for your rundown home and call Bill when you’re ready to sell your home fast!
+Check out these tips for getting a better price for your rundown home, and call Bill when you’re ready to sell your home fast!

 Understand Your Buyers